The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Windham County?

-Windham County, Vermont has 5 public high schools, along with 2 middle schools and 21 elementary schools.
+Windham County, Vermont has 5 public high schools, serving approximately 1,434 students.

 What is the largest school district in Windham County?